Open Ethics Label: AI nutrition labels

 To explore the concept of self-disclosure, let’s bring the analogy from the food industry.
 The reason why we can make informed choices about food is because we have a common way to “speak” about food nutrition facts.
 We all consume food and we’ve used to know what’s inside the package.
 Proteins.
 Fats.
 Carbs… We’ve even got recycling labels printed on the package.
 But what about data and decision tech?
 Do we know what’s inside?
 The tool we’ve got today is called Privacy Policy pages, but they are long, complex and no one reads them.

-Open Ethics Label is the first level of Open Ethics Maturity Model (OEMM), aimed to provide information about your solution to bring transparency and gain trust with your users.
+Open Ethics Label is among the first levels of Open Ethics Maturity Model (OEMM), aimed to provide information about your solution to bring transparency and gain trust with your users.

 In accordance with EU Comission’s white paper framing an “Ecosystem of Trust”, Open Ethics Label is proposing an answer to the Requirement 5.G.
 “Voluntary labelling for no-high risk ai applications”.